yagmuraaltug/yagmuraaltug/README.md

 ### Hi there 👋 I'm Yagmur Altug.

 <strong>I'm a junior software developer from Turkey.</strong>
-🔭 I’m currently working on Python-Django Ecommerce  Website.
+🔭 I’m currently working with Python & SQL.

 - 📫 How to reach me: ...
 <p align="center">